 In recent years, internet gaming has increased in popularity exponentially.
-This guide will take you through a few things to take into consideration to ensure you get the very best online gaming experience.
-And maybe even you give you an advantage against the competition.
+This guide will take you through a few things to take into consideration to ensure you get the very best online gaming experience — and maybe even give you an advantage against the competition.

 Choosing gaming broadband:

-- Speed- Obviously, you are looking for the fastest broadband connection possible.
+- Speed: Obviously, you're looking for the fastest broadband connection possible.

-- Download allowance- Download limits are soon reached when gaming intensively, so if you‘re a high internet user you might prefer an unlimited package.
+- Download allowance: Download limits are soon reached when gaming intensively, so if you‘re a frequent gamer, you might prefer an unlimited package.

-- Low latency - Latency refers to the time it takes for a press on your joypad to register in the game you're playing.
+- Low latency: Latency refers to the time it takes for a press on your controller to register in the game you're playing.

 Gaming broadband ISPs